InstAI-Co/Realtek_RTS3916n_User_Manual/doc/transfer.md

 docker run -it --rm -v $(pwd):/workspace/ --workdir /workspace instai/transfer_model:v3
 ```

-Before starting, let's briefly explain the different features.
+Before starting, let's briefly explain the features of Docker.
 As you can see, there are three main functions:

-`collect.sh`: Collect images from the camera.
+`collect.sh`: Sampling images with the camera for AI model dataset.

-`convert.sh`: Convert the input model to a specific format.
+`convert.sh`: Convert the trained YOLOv3-tiny AI model to RTS3916n compatible format.

-`compile.sh`: Cross compile the project.
+`compile.sh`: Cross compile the project and generate the AI model executable can be run on RTS3916n.

-`upd.sh`: (optional) Cross-compile the project and send data to the UDP server (Refer to [UDP](../doc/udp.md))

 ![alt text](../img/docker-procedure.png)

 <!-- Description -->

-This flowchart outlines the process of developing an executable file: data samples are collected using `collect.sh`, labeled, used to train a model, converted via `convert.sh`, placed in the project folder, and compiled into an executable using `compile.sh` with inference verification.
+This flowchart outlines the process of generating an AI model executable file for RTS3916n: data samples are collected using `collect.sh`, label the objects from captured samples, and train a model, converted it via `convert.sh`, the converted source code would be placed in the project folder, and compiled into an executable using `compile.sh`, user can perform AI model inference and verification with the executable.

 </details>